DoctorMcKay/node-tf2/README.md

 - `spyScore` - The score for the Spy team
 - `engiScore` - The score for the Engineer team

-Emitted when the GC sends us back the response of a `reqeustSpyVsEngiWarStats()` call.
+Emitted when the GC sends us back the response of a `requestSpyVsEngiWarStats()` call.